 Gramercy is a very small town located in the state of Louisiana.
 With a population of 2,794 people and just one neighborhood, Gramercy is the 140th largest community in Louisiana.
 There's nothing like the smell of a brand new house, and in Gramercy, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Gramercy, and putting down their money on brand new construction.
 Gramercy’s real estate is, on average, some of the newest in the nation.
 Gramercy does seem to be experiencing an influx of affluent people, because the median household income is $81,438.00.

-Gramercy is a blue-collar town, with 40.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gramercy, you'll notice that it is more blue-collar than most other communities in America.
+40.77% of Gramercy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gramercy is a town of transportation and shipping workers, sales and office workers, and professionals.
 There are especially a lot of people living in Gramercy who work in office and administrative support (9.87%), sales jobs (9.48%), and healthcare (7.94%).

 As is often the case in a small town, Gramercy doesn't have a public transportation system that people use for their commute.